(320 ILCS 20/2)

 adult at the time of the report lives alone or with his or her family or a caregiver, or others,

-or a board and care home or other community-based unlicensed facility, but
+or other community-based unlicensed facility, but

 (1) A licensed facility as defined in Section 1-113